Visit Auditory Cortex 2021-2023

 to read and listen to the selected poems

-We are very excited to announce that throughout July and August 2021, we will be accepting submissions for the Auditory Cortex 2021 special feature devoted entirely to Asian voices.
-Selected poems will be published on Cha: An Asian Literary Journal‘s main website, active for the first time since June/July 2019, on a rolling basis.
+We are currently accepting submissions for the Auditory Cortex 2021-2023 special feature devoted entirely to Asian voices.
+Selected poems are published on a rolling basis on Cha: An Asian Literary Journal‘s main website, active for the first time since June/July 2019.
 The feature intends to celebrate the varied voices across Englishes.
 We welcome submissions from poets who write in a ‘variety’ of Englishes.

 Each poet can submit up to TWO poems on any theme (no more than 40 lines long each, to be accompanied by a recording of the author’s reading in WAV format).
 Poems must be previously unpublished.
 Please read the guidelines below very carefully.

 NOTE: Poems must be written and read in the author’s local variety of English (e.g. Brunei English, Burmese English, Chinese English, Fijian English, Filipino English, Guamanian English, Hawaiian English, Hong Kong English, Japanese English, Kazakh English, Malaysian English, Samoan English, Singapore English, Sri Lankan English, Thai English, Tok Pisin, Tongan English, Vietnamese English, etc.) in a way that is also accessible to other speakers of English in Asia.